-SISD offers online pre-registration to all current SISD students.
-The process allows parents to verify student data, update contact information, complete yearly required registration forms, and acknowledge/review critical district information and policies.
-For information regarding online registration, please visit www.sisd.net.
+We offer online pre-registration to current SISD students.
+The process allows parents to verify student data, update contact information, complete required registration forms, and review or acknowledge critical district information and policies.
+Please visit www.sisd.net.

-Parents can also go to the home school to enroll their child.
-The campus registrar determines availability.
-If there is no space available, the child is over flowed to a designated campus and transportation is provided.
-If you have more than one child and there is only room for one, you will have the option to overflow them both so they can be together.
-The name of your child(ren) is then placed on a waiting list.
-Later, as space becomes available the home school will bring back students according to the waiting list.
-Also, at the beginning of the new school year, the home campus will determine if they have space to prioritize bringing back overflowed students.
-There are no guarantees that the home school will be able to return 100% of the children, due to the availability of space, however other schools are currently being built to accommodate the growth.
+Parents can also go to the home school to enroll their child and campus registrars determine space availability.
+If no space is available, the child is overflowed to a designated campus and transportation is provided.
+If you have more than one child and there is only room for one, you have the option to overflow both students so they can be together.
+Once enrolled, the name of your child(ren) is then placed on a waiting list.
+As space becomes available the home school brings students back according to the waiting list.
+Also, at the beginning of the new school year, the home campus will determine if they have space to prioritize returning overflowed students.
+While there are no guarantees that the home school will be able to return 100% of the children, due to the availability of space, new schools are being built to accommodate the district's fast growth.